ErykKrus/Dopresso/README.md

 Notables:
 • All code and research contributions are reviewed by Eryk.
-• We are extremely open to suggestions; feel free to share your ideas/criticisms/thoughts.
+• We are extremely open to suggestions; feel free to share your ideas/questions/criticisms/thoughts.
+• All contents of this repositiory are free for anyone to use, modify, distribute and etc, with appropriate credit provided to the project.